Rock music in Russia: The late 1960s and 1970s: Formation of the movement

+In the late 1960s, the most advanced Russian rockers began experimenting with folk sound.

 The beat music movement developed in the provinces.
-The first Russian rock and roll magazine "Bit-Echo" was released in 1965.
-On December 18, 1966 the first rock festival in the USSR was held in Kamensk-Uralsky, Sverdlovsk region.
-In May, 1969, the festival later known as "Woodstock-na-Donu" was held in Rostov-na-Donu.
+The first Russian rock and roll magazine "Beat-Echo" was released in 1965 (as samizdat).
+On December 18, 1966, the first rock festival in the USSR was held in Kamensk-Uralsky, Sverdlovsk region.
+In May 1969, the festival later known as "Woodstock-na-Donu" was held in Rostov-na-Donu.